Part 1 of this article is here.

 includes any assignment, substitution of parties, or subcontract of any type entered into for the performance of experimental, developmental, or research work under a funding agreement as herein defined.

-It is clear that (f)(2) is working the apparatus of Bayh-Dole to deal with a basic problem in the statute.
-If federal agencies no longer have any standing right to claim ownership of inventions made with federal support, and have only limited rights to claim ownership in inventions after a contractor has acquired ownership–then, O Devil!–if a contractor does not acquire ownership of a given invention, then there is no way at all for the federal agency to have any rights in that invention–not a license, not a right to request title, nothing, nothing, nothing at all.
+It is clear that (f)(2) is working the apparatus of Bayh-Dole to deal with what people who want institutional ownership of inventions as a matter of fiat take to be a basic problem in the statute.
+If it is really true that federal agencies, after Bayh-Dole and Reagan’s executive order 12591, no longer have any contractual standing to claim ownership of inventions made with federal support, and have only limited rights to claim ownership in such inventions after a contractor has acquired ownership–then, O Devil!–if a contractor does not acquire ownership of a given invention, then there is no way at all for the federal agency to have any rights in that invention–not a license, not a right to request title, nothing, nothing, nothing at all.
 The government has the right to acquire title to subject inventions–inventions owned by a contractor–and only when the contractor fails at certain things.
 You must see it now.
 Big hairy red devil.

 But the folks drafting the patent rights clause were led by the same man who drafted the Bayh-Dole statute–Norman Latker–and so they had a chance to deal with this devil, and did with (f)(2)’s fussy apparatus.
 When a contractor complies with the (f)(2) written agreement requirement, it makes its “technical employees” parties to the funding agreement by substitution via this little bit of obligation in the patent rights clause–to disclose and to execute papers.
 As parties to the funding agreement, the “technical” employees become contractors.
 Here’s the definition of contractor at 35 USC 201(c):